johnnygoblue/treasureIsland/README.md

 It's a Pirate's Life for me, for me, it's a Pirate's Life for me!

-It's time to set sail in search for buried treasure.
+Nothing beats a hunt for buried treasure.
 The only problem?
 There's no map!
 But a wily captain and hardy first mate have teamed up for a treasure hunt.
-They've conscripted you to write a program to lead their search for riches in and around a chain of islands.
-The Captain will pilot the ship over the water, and the First Mate will lead the search party on land.
+They've conscripted you to write a program to lead their hunt for riches in and around a chain of islands.
+The Captain will sail the ship over the water, and the First Mate will lead the search party on land.

 ### A Chain of Islands